 Early Success Coalition: Healthy Babies and Strong Families

-“Having an outside, neutral facilitator like Consilience Group has been essential to our success as a coalition.
-But the CG team has been much more than that.
-Sometimes we call them consultants, but even that is not entirely accurate.
-They are true partners, bringing specific expertise and added capacity when we need it.
-They have supported every phase of our growth, from winning new grants and designing new service models and tools, to facilitating stakeholders in developing shared outcomes and shared client data system.
+“Having an outside, neutral facilitator like Consilience Group has been essential to our coalition’s success in system transformation.
+But Consilience Group has been much more than that.
+Sometimes we call them consultants, but even that is not entirely accurate — they are true partners.
+The Consilience Team has supported every phase of our growth over the years, from winning new grants and designing new service models and tools, to facilitating stakeholders across agencies and sectors in developing shared outcomes and shared client data system.
 Maybe most importantly, they are passionately committed to our mission and our values.”

-Administrator, Shelby County Office of Early Childhood and Youth – Early Success Coalition Co-Chairs
+—Program Director, Le Bonheur Community Health and Wellness; Administrator, Shelby County Office of Early Childhood and Youth; Early Success Coalition Co-Chairs

 A diverse coalition of early childhood educators, healthcare providers, social service agencies and families align resources for healthier babies and strong families.

 The Early Success Coalition (ESC) is a collective impact initiative to improve early childhood development and school readiness with a coordinated system of evidence-based and promising practices in Shelby County, TN.
 Formed in 2009, its member base now includes over 85 public and private agencies including healthcare, early care and education, social services, and family support mobilized for four shared goals: 1) All babies are born healthy, 2) All children live in a safe and nurturing environment, 3) All children are kindergarten ready, and 4) All children demonstrate third-grade literacy achievement.

 Consilience Group has provided strategy, planning, design, and implementation support to the ESC since before its formation by authoring the $2.5 million grant from the U.S. Dept. of Health and Human Services that provided ESC seed funding.
 The firm provides diverse, on-going services as the ESC continues to mature and expand its community impact.